 Employment in this position is conditional upon your successful completion of the following smokejumper performance tests:

-When you report for duty, you will be given a physical condition test.
-The test is given in one time period with a 5-minute break between exercises.
-The test consists of performing the following exercises:
+When you report for duty, you will be given a physical condition test consisting of performing the following exercises:

 Work Capacity Test at the Arduous Level: 3 mile hike over level ground carrying a 45 pound pack completed in 45 minutes or less.